 Provide full statistical inference about the presence of an association between fibrinogen and CRP using this regression analysis.

+4 points (Minus 6 points for no detailed discussion of the methods including the use of robust SE, no point estimates or sample sizes, no units for fibrinogen or CRP, and no p-value or statement about rejecting the null hypothesis)

 From linear regression, we have estimated that a change in CRP of 1 unit is associated with a change in fibrinogen of 5.251.
 Our data would not be unusual if the true association between CRP and fibrinogen had a slope between 4.604 and 5.898.

 In a table similar to table 1 below, provide estimates of the central tendency for fibrinogen levels within groups having CRP of 1, 2, 3, 4, 6, 8, 9, and 12 mg/L. (Make clear what summary measure is being estimated).